Doug Smith, Senior Director at Covenant Logistics, wanted to make drivers feel valued. He picked up the phone.

 With more than 35 years of service, safety, and continuous improvement to its name, the Chattanooga-based Covenant Logistics was founded on the principle of putting others first.

 For Doug Smith, Covenant’s Senior Director of Enterprise Driver Recruiting, every day is an exercise in bringing the company’s values to life.
-Not for himself, but for the 1,600 drivers who operate in Covenant’s Dedicated Business Division.
+Not for himself, but for the 1,600 commercial drivers who operate in Covenant’s Dedicated Business Division.

 A 20-year veteran of training and development, Smith has made it his goal to understand people.
 In fact, at the Truckload Carriers Association Conference in Las Vegas, Nevada, this fall, he presented ways to make drivers feel valued.
 Throughout his career, Smith has made a point of connecting with people, and more so since arriving at Covenant four-and-a-half years ago.
 Just six months into his current position, Smith’s new role has caused him to empathize with drivers in richer ways.